I am a supervising sound editor and sound designer working from my own studio in South London, 20 minutes by underground from Soho.

 - offer advice about sound during pre-production

-- find production sound crew
+- suggest production sound crew

-- provide sound effects during picture editing
+- provide sound effects and dialogue clean up during picture editing

-- record custom sounds
+- record custom sound effects

 - tracklay sound effects